Team-Rudra-Robocon/Documentation/md-pages/perception/Exposure_change_realtime.md

 ## Problems Encountered

-Several issues were encountered during development:
+Several issues were encountered during development.

 ### Missing Brightness Data

 The expected brightness value was not available in the camera node output.

-Attempts to access brightness data resulted in errors because the required fields did not exist.
+Attempts to access brightness information resulted in errors because the required fields did not exist.

 ### Function Node Errors

-The following error occurred when trying to access brightness information:
+The following error occurred while trying to read brightness information:

 ```text
 Cannot read properties of undefined (reading 'brightness')